19 Top-Rated Things to Do in Florida

 Accommodation: Top-Rated Resorts in Key West

-There’s something magical about kayaking through Sarasota’s mangrove tunnels.
+There's something magical about kayaking through mangrove tunnels.
 Sun filters through the thick trees lining the waterway, its rays splintering before they bounce off your boat, paddle, and the azure water below.
-Look closely, and you’ll spot a crab, egret, or night heron.
+Look closely, and you'll spot a crab, egret, or night heron.
+This is a great way to see one of Florida's most unique ecosystems and a good opportunity to spot all kinds of wildlife, both above and below the water.

-Two of your best bets for lush mangroves are South Lido Park and Ted Sterling Park.
+Sarasota is another great place for this experience.
+Two of your best bets for lush mangroves here are South Lido Park and Ted Sterling Park.
 Both are found on Lido Key, a barrier island off Sarasota.
-Insider’s tip: Whether you rent a kayak on-site at Ted Sterling Park or bring your own, follow the signs that read “Nature Trail” to find the launch site.
+Insider's tip: Whether you rent a kayak on-site at Ted Sterling Park or bring your own, follow the signs that read "Nature Trail" to find the launch site.

 If you're hoping for true serenity, head out late in the afternoon.
 You'll be more likely to have the place (and its resident creatures) to yourself, which means the wildlife might come out of hiding.